 Beginning a meal with a raw vegetable slows you down and helps you feel full and satisfied at the end of the meal.
 You won’t tend to eat as quickly as when everything is piled onto one plate.

-I heard one of France’s 3 star Michelin chefs mention this recipe in an interview on television years ago, but haven’t seen it mentioned in a recipe book since.
-Luckily, I quickly wrote it down at the time (on the back of an envelope!) and still use it today as a go-to easy Starter in summer.
+The recipe below is one I heard a 3 star Michelin French chef mention years ago during an interview.
+Yet I haven’t found it in a recipe book since then.
+Luckily, I’d quickly written it down at the time (on the back of an envelope!) and still use it today as a go-to easy Starter in summer.

-This simple salad has only 2 ingredients!
+This simple tomato salad has only 2 ingredients!
 The vinaigrette requires only 3 ingredients (plus salt & pepper).
-However, it’s a mixture of flavors that will wow friends and family and save you from boredom with the same old recipes on repeat you may be using.

 Tomato and Mint Salad with Raspberry and Vanilla Vinaigrette